NikkaLuna/E-Commerce-Vacation-Application/README.md

-# ECommerceApplication_SpringBoot_JPA_Angular_Hibernate
+# Spring Boot & JPA E-Commerce Vacation Application

 ## Project Overview

 The ECommerce Application is a comprehensive solution designed to facilitate the online sale of vacation packages.
-It combines the power of Java Spring Boot for the backend and Angular for the frontend to deliver a seamless user experience.
+It combines the Java Spring Boot for the backend and Angular for the frontend to deliver a seamless user experience.
 This application demonstrates the use of modern web development technologies to create a scalable and efficient e-commerce platform.

 ## Screenshots